 Inside he had poster-sized blow-ups made from cheap pulp porn mags hanging in his powder rooms; drugged-out “hippie chicks” with glazed eyes doing “beaver shots”.
 Also included were giant clam-shell telephones, toilet seats with coins in them, a red bordello pool room which featured a satin ceiling with 1,100 pleats, and a giant round bed that revolved at a touch of a button.
 Above the bed was a portrait of the Sheik made out of real pearls.

 The interior of this place was over the top kitsch to say the least.
 When a security installation worked at the estate, they even found a speakeasy in the basement and escape tunnel that led to the east side of the property.

-At one time he invited the neighbors (and my mother) for a tour of the place and she made the front page of the Harold Examiner newspaper the next day.
+At one time he invited the neighbors (and my mother) for a tour of the place and she made the front page of the Herald Examiner newspaper the next day.
 Frank Sinatra did things his way by sending the Sheik a candy clown from Harry Finley the next day.
 The note said, “You’re excellency, welcome to the neighborhood.
 I regret that I was not at your party, but then again I was not invited.
 I hope this candy clown will recompense for your missing bird.
 Sincerely Frank Sinatra”.

-Judi Martino (center), Harold Examiner
+Judi Martino (center), Herald Examiner